gophercloud/gophercloud/CONTRIBUTING.md

 We have three forms of documentation:

 * short README documents that briefly introduce a topic
-* reference documentation on [godoc.org](http://godoc.org) that automatically generates from source code comments
+* reference documentation on [godoc.org](http://godoc.org) that is automatically generated from source code comments
 * user documentation on our [homepage](http://gophercloud.io) that includes getting started guides, installation guides and code samples

-If you feel that a certain section could be improved - whether its to clarify ambiguity or a fix a grammatical mistake - please feel entitled to do so!
+If you feel that a certain section could be improved - whether its to clarify ambiguity or fix a grammatical mistake - please feel entitled to do so!
 We welcome doc pull requests with the same childlike enthusiasm as any other contribution!

 ### 3. Optimizing existing features

-If you would like to improve or optimize an existing feature, please be aware that we adhere to semantic versioning] - which means that we cannot introduce breaking changes to the API without a major version change (v1.x -> v2.x).
+If you would like to improve or optimize an existing feature, please be aware that we adhere to [semantic versioning](http://semver.org) - which means that we cannot introduce breaking changes to the API without a major version change (v1.x -> v2.x).
 Making that leap is a big step, so we encourage contributors to refactor rather than rewrite.
 Running tests will prevent regression and avoid the possibility of breaking somebody's current implementation.

 ### 4. Working on a new feature